 There are a ton of dog-friendly elopement locations in the mountains of Colorado!
 Not to mention that Colorado is dog-friendly pretty much anywhere you go.
 So if you want a fun, easygoing elopement with your dogs–come elope with me in Colorado!

 You Don’t Have to Do What’s Trending or Popular

-We can say with confidence that some of the most beautiful places to elope in the United States are not all that popular for elopements (yet).
-We love these less popular locations because they’re less competitive, less busy, and still…insanely beautiful.
+I can say with confidence that some of the most beautiful places to elope in the United States are not all that popular for elopements (yet).
+I love these less popular locations because they’re less competitive, less busy, and still…incredibly beautiful.
 The more popular places are easier to envision because there are thousands of photos that help make the idea seem more real.
 But if you’re willing to step outside of trends or what’s available on Instagram—there are a lot more locations available where you can create a really unique experience.

 Imagine planning a second trip (that’s not your elopement).
 Where would you go?
-What’s a place you’ve been dying to explore and hike?
-What state/park has been on your bucket list?
+What’s a place you’ve been wanting to explore?
+What state has been on your bucket list?
 It’s a really surprising difference in your thought process here.
 Because a lot of couples don’t realize how much elopement planning shifts their thinking process.
 Social media has a huge impact.
 And if you can focus more on your wanderlust and bucket list—you might end up with a totally different location that isn’t super popular on Instagram for elopements.

 Eloping is intentional.
 It’s deciding to not only do something different, or something that gets better pictures for Instagram—but to do something you want to do.
 Use Instagram/Pinterest for inspiration, but allow yourself the space to be creative and think outside of the box.
 You never know what trail you might end up on!